 Urban transport is the single largest source of transportation-related emissions, and growing.
 Thoughtful urban design of mass transit can enhance the livability and sustainability of cities.
 At the heart of mass transit effectiveness is emissions reduction; whenever someone uses mass transit instead of an automobile, emissions are reduced.
 The benefits of these reductions accrue not just to the riders, but to their fellow residents as well through relief of traffic congestion, reduced car accidents, lower air pollution, and mobility for lower income residents.
-Project Drawdown ranks using mass transit as the 37th best solution for reducing carbon emissions.
+Project Drawdown considers mass transit to be one of the best solutions for reducing carbon emissions.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers: